 - Disrupted Eating Habits – At one point in Melancholia, Justine takes a bite of her favorite meal, and spits it out.
 “It tastes like ashes,” she says.
 Many people experience disrupted appetite, taste buds, and eating habits as they experience anxiety and depression.
 As with sleep, people can experience an increase or a decrease in appetite.

 - Indecisiveness – Making decisions while battling anxiety and depression can take a herculean effort.
 Even small choices, like where to eat or what to wear, can overwhelm people.

 Treating Depression and Anxiety at Thriveworks San Diego, CA

 As you read through the descriptions and effects of anxiety and depression, did you recognize anything?
 If you may be experiencing these mental illnesses, know that you do not have to fight alone.
 Thriveworks in San Diego offers counseling and therapy for depression and anxiety.

 If you are ready to meet with a mental health professional, then our staff is ready to meet with you.
 When you call our office, you may have an appointment within 24 hours.
 We accept many forms of insurance, and we offer evening and weekend sessions.
 But we do not keep a waitlist, so you will never be put on one.

-Contact Thriveworks San Diego today.
+Contact Thriveworks in San Diego, CA today.
 Let’s fight anxiety and depression together.